 Day 10: Tues., Sept.
 6 – Fairbanks: Sternwheelers once serviced the gold seekers in Dawson by navigating the Yukon River all the way through Alaska from the Bering Sea.
 Today, you can relive some of that experience on the Riverboat Discovery Cruise.
 You’ll see a wonderful interpretive site depicting Alaska of old as well as have a chance to see a dog sled demonstration.
 This afternoon will be free time at the resort to explore the Antique Auto Museum, walk the trails or visit the Wedgewood Wildlife Sanctuary which is a beautiful, 75-acre refuge that provides habitat for a variety of Interior Alaska’s wildlife, located next to Wedgewood Resort.
 This evening we will visit Pioneer Park to enjoy a Salmon BBQ dinner and Vaudeville show.
 (B & D)

 Day 11: Wed., Sept.
 7 – Denali Park/Denali: This morning we’ll enjoy a late checkout from our hotel.
 We will travel through Denali National Park with hopes of viewing Mt.
 McKinley, the highest mountain on the continent, as we make our way to the Denali Interpretative Centre.
-This afternoon we’ll check in to the Denali Bluffs Hotel for our overnight stay.
+This afternoon we’ll check in to our Denali Hotel for our overnight stay.
 (B)

 Day 12: Thurs., Sept.
 8 – Denali Park/Anchorage: This morning will be an early rise as we are booked for a Natural History Tour of Denali Park which will take us to Mile 17 within the park limits with hopes of viewing wildlife in their natural habitat.
 This afternoon we’ll travel to Anchorage, the largest city north of the 60th parallel and check into the Holiday Inn Express.
 (L)